What is a cenote?

 Cenote Zaci is another one that you can easily hit on the way to Chichen Itza from Cancun.
 It is in the middle of the small city of Valldolid, and seems to be one that not a lot of tourist know about so you can expect less crowds.

-This cenote is just outside of Valldolid and is located in the same park as Cenote X’keken.
-The roof of Cenote Samula is open to the sky which creates little waterfalls on the sides when it rains.
+Cenote Saamal – This cenote is just outside of Valldolid and is located just up the road from the park that features Cenote Samula and Cenote X’keken.
+The roof of Cenote Saamal is open to the sky which creates little waterfalls on the sides when it rains.